 Acquisition and development.
-The Commission's Acquisition and Development Plan is focused both on local and statewide needs to appropriately expand the boundaries of existing parks, to acquire lands that fill in gaps in the statewide inventory, and to meet future needs of the entire park system.
+The Commission's Acquisition and Development Plan is focused both on local and statewide needs; to appropriately expand the boundaries of existing parks, to acquire lands that fill in gaps in the statewide inventory, and to meet future needs of the entire park system.

 At the park level, land acquisition activities are often focused on land parcels located within park boundaries or adjacent properties.
-Properties that don't contribute to the State Parks mission may be transferred, sold or leased.
+Properties that don't contribute to the Park's mission may be transferred, sold, or leased.

 At the system level, the Commission seeks to acquire and develop new parks in an intentional and comprehensive manner, involving communities and local partners to achieve its mission.
 Acquisitions and developments are undertaken in places that meet one or more of the following five themes.
-(These are fully described in the Land Acquisition and Development Strategy Policy at http://parks.state.wa.us/DocumentCenter/View/7904/Statewide-Acquisition-and-Development-Strategy-Adopted-July-2016):
+(These are fully described in the Land Acquisition and Development Strategy Policy, online at xxxxxxxxx):